"...a time to gather stones together" - Ecclesiastes

 What's modest?
 In normal snowfall years, maybe 100-150 ct. of medium select stones (1.4-1.9 oz.); 50 or so of 2.0-2.2 oz. thru 4-4.9 oz stones; 50 lbs. of seconds; each maybe re-ordered 1-4 times a year or so.

-I manage to keep as many stones stocked as I do for new and repeat customers only by fending off larger-volume resellers, who would gobble up entire supply of given size and still want more yesterday at steeper discount.
+I manage to keep as many stones stocked as I do for new and repeat customers only by fending off larger-volume resellers, who would gobble up entire supply of given size and demand more yesterday at steeper discount.

 Meanwhile supplies of other stone sizes not in as much demand keep accumulating.
 (Offering some 18 different weight ranges and two grades plus bulk/packaged option keeps things interesting.)